BraiDyn-BC/python-ks-pupilfitting/README.md

-# python-ks-pupilfitting
+# ks-pupilfitting

-set of procedures for fitting an ellipse to the pupil based on the DeepLabCut output.
+A set of procedures for fitting an ellipse to the pupil based on the DeepLabCut output.